-Source: Compiled from information from The American Council on Education, the official GED Testing Service, in an easy-to-use format.
+Source: Compiled from information from The American Council on Education, the official GED Testing Service.

 The new 2014 GED Mathematical Reasoning Test from GED Testing Service is computer-based and takes about 90 minutes.